ibm-cloud-docs/appid/branded.md

 # Branding your app
 {: #branded}

 With {{site.data.keyword.appid_full}}, you can customize the entire sign-up experience of your application by using your own branded screens.
-You can replace the provided sign in widget with your own, add extra fields, validate password strength and verify email addresses against a black list!
+You can replace the provided sign in widget with your own, add extra fields, validate password strength and verify email addresses against a blocklist!
 {: shortdesc}